ashnaeldho/Phase-1_Week2_MNIST/README.md

 # Phase-1_Week2_MNIST
 Week2 Assignment

+For 17th epoch, the accuracy is 99.45%.
+This is the highest accuracy I'm getting.

-Log file for 20 epochs:
+1. Log file for 20 epochs:

 Train on 60000 samples, validate on 10000 samples Epoch 1/20